 Tell your doctor about all your other medicines, especially:

-other seizure medications; or
+other seizure medications (especially clobazam or valproate); or

 This list is not complete.
 Many other drugs can affect cannabidiol, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any medicine you start or stop using.